stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ​        Depending on the system properties, specifically the PCIe and/or NVLINK topology, devices are able to address each other's memory (i.e., a kernel executing on one device can dereference a pointer to the memory of the other device).
 This peer-to-peer memory access feature is supported between two devices if cudaDeviceCanAccessPeer() returns true for these two devices.

 ​        Peer-to-peer memory access is only supported in 64-bit applications and must be enabled between two devices by calling cudaDeviceEnablePeerAccess() as illustrated in the following code sample.
-On non-NVSwitch enabled systems, each device can support a system-wide maximum of eight peer connections.
+On non-NVSwitch enabled systems, each device can support a system-wide maximum of eight peer connections.(非NVSwitch使能的系统可以8个互联，那NVSwitch使能的系统几个设备可以互联)

 ​        A unified address space is used for both devices (see Unified Virtual Address Space), so the same pointer can be used to address memory from both devices as shown in the code sample below.